MartinaMax/Automated-screenshot-generator/README.md

 ## About The Project

-<p>The idea was to create a tool for taking screenshots of homepages of five selected webpages which automatically saves these screenshots to Google Drive in JPG with width of 1920 pixels and height of 1080 pixels.
-With use of this tools API https://www.screenshotmachine.com/, which automatically creates the screenshots.</p>
+<p>Automated screenshot generator is an application designed to capture and store screenshots of five selected webpages.
+The tool automatically saves these screenshots to Google Drive in JPG format with a resolution of 1920x1080 pixels.</p>

+<p>For generating the screenshots, the application utilizes the ScreenshotMachine API (https://www.screenshotmachine.com/), which automates the screenshot creation process.</p>

 <br></br>